TwinLizzie/Sylvie-2021/documentation/theory/consciousness.md

 Congratulations!
 You just recorded an **event** into your short-term memory, in order to facilitate your goal of everyday survival and decision-making.

-I'd argue that one way we could make machines more conscious is to provide them with an event-recollection engine that interprets video footage, sound recordings, tactile sensations, etc. into every-day events that follow a timeline, and then have this engine encode all of this data into written language.
-An encoder for Reality itself.
+One way we could make machines more conscious is to provide them with an event-recollection engine that translates video footage, sound recordings, tactile sensations, etc. into every-day events that follow a timeline.

 So rather than having a directory full of raw video footage, sound recordings, touch sensor data logs, etc. you would simply have written transcripts of events that took place on a certain day, at a certain time: